Digital-Alchemy-TS/documentation/docs/home-automation/synapse/index.md

 sidebar_position: 2
 authors: [zoe-codez]
 ---
-## 📚 Description

 Welcome to `@digital-alchemy/synapse`!

-This project builds on the functions provided by [hass](/hass/) to provide the ability to generate entities within your Home Assistant install.
+This project builds on the functions provided by [hass](/docs/home-automation/hass/) to provide the ability to generate entities within your Home Assistant install.

 🏗️ You are able to create entities from a wide variety of domains, ranging from helpers to real world device types.
 Easily update state in response to events, or use internal triggers to manage for you!